Asem-Hatamleh/AI-Playground/ML & DL /ML Competition/README.md

 2. Ensure the dataset is placed in the correct directory.
 3. Run the provided code to preprocess the data, train the model, and generate predictions.

----

-## License
-This project is open-source and available under the [MIT License](LICENSE).

----

-For any questions or collaborations, feel free to reach out! 🚀